-The Real Estate Regulation Agency, popularly known as RERA, is a regulatory framework for Dubai Tenancy laws that control and handle tenants’ powers to exercise and obligations to comply with.
-In simpler terms, the RERA laws establish authoritative regulations to address the association between the tenant and landlord and summarise each person’s roles and obligations to reduce conflicts and misunderstandings.
-This blog will delve into various facets of RERA rules for a rent increase in Dubai.Â
+The Real Estate Regulation Agency, popularly known as RERA, is a regulatory framework for Dubai Tenancy laws.
+They control and handle tenants’ powers to exercise and obligations to comply with.
+In simpler terms, the RERA laws establish authoritative regulations to address the association between the tenant and landlord.
+This summarises each person’s roles and obligations to reduce conflicts and misunderstandings.

 RERA Laws Governing Tenancy Contracts in Dubai

 All tenants or property owners must register the tenancy agreement with the Real Estate Regulatory Agency (RERA) through Ejari as per Article 4 of Law No. (33) of 2008.
-It prevents the property from being leased to two or more parties simultaneously.
-The rules and restrictions for tenants or property owners regarding the registration of a rental contract with RERA are also stated in Law 33 of 2008. Â
+The law prevents leasing the property to two or more parties simultaneously.
+Further, Law No. (33) of 2008 also states the rules and regulations regarding the registration of the RERA Dubai tenancy contract.

 Terms of The RERA Tenancy Laws in Dubai

-Below are some important terms and provisions of Dubai rent law according to the Real Estate Regulation Agency (RERA).Â
+Below are some important terms and provisions of Dubai rent law according to the Real Estate Regulation Agency (RERA).

-- Tenants are responsible for keeping the property in the same good and livable condition as when they signed the property tenancy lease.
-However, note that the landlord can overlook minor damage that wasn’t the tenant’s fault.Â
+- Tenants are responsible for keeping the property in good and livable condition as when they signed the RERA Dubai tenancy contract.
+However, the landlord can overlook minor damage that wasn’t the tenant’s fault.

 Amending The Terms of The Contract

-As per the Law No. 26 of 2007, RERA is a regulatory body that deals with the tenancy rules and regulations in Dubai.
-Moreover, except for hotel lodgings and property provided to workers free of charge by their organisations, this law applies to all rented properties located inside Dubai.Â
+As per the Law No. (26) of 2007, RERA is a regulatory body that deals with the tenancy rules and regulations in Dubai.
+Moreover, except for hotel lodgings and property provided to workers free of charge by their organisations, this law applies to all rented properties inside Dubai.

 Terminating Tenancy Contract in Dubai

-If the property owner plans to increase the rent for the next term, they can do that after complying with the RERA rules for rent increase and checking the RERA calculator for rent increase norms.
-The landlord needs to give a 90-day notice to the lessee before reviving the agreement.
-On the other hand, the tenant can agree to the rental increase or reject it by providing the lessor 60 days’ notification before the rental agreement date to leave the rental property.Â
+If the property owner plans to increase the rent for the next term, they can do so after complying with the rental increase law in Dubai.
+As per the law, a landlord must give a 90-day notice to the lessee before reviving the agreement.
+On the other hand, the tenant can agree to the rental increase or reject it.
+They have to provide the lessor 60 days’ notification.
+Moreover, they must do so before the rental agreement date to leave the rental property.

 General Obligations of Tenants in Dubai

-Here are some general obligations tenants must follow according to Dubai tenancy laws.Â
+Here are some general obligations tenants must follow according to Dubai tenancy laws.

 General Obligations of Landlords in Dubai

-Here are some general obligations landlords must follow according to Dubai tenancy laws.Â
+Here are some general obligations landlords must follow according to Dubai tenancy laws.

 -

-- The landlord remains accountable for offering the property to the tenant in a livable condition and letting the tenant fully utilise the rental property as stated in the contract.Â
+- Article 15: The landlord remains accountable for offering the property to the tenant in a livable condition and letting the tenant fully utilise the rental property as stated in the contract.

-- Unless otherwise decided by the tenant and the landlord, the landlord will remain liable for the property’s supervision works and for fixing any physical damage.Â
+- Article 16: Unless otherwise decided by the tenant and the landlord, the landlord will remain liable for the property’s supervision works and for fixing any physical damage for the full contract period.

 Vacating Notice To The Landlord

 The landlord may issue an eviction notice if the renters seriously damage or utilize the property for illegal purposes.
-In addition, according to Law No. (33) of 2008, the tenant is not obligated to serve any prior intimation to the landlord for vacating the property upon the contract expiry.Â
+In addition, according to Law No. (33) of 2008, the tenant is not obligated to serve any prior intimation.
+This is for vacating the property upon the contract expiry.

 Tenancy Law in Dubai Regarding Evictions